syncfusion-content/maui-docs/MAUI/TimePicker/events.md

 * `Sender`: This contains the `SfTimePicker` object.

-* `EventArgs`: In SfTimePicker picker, the [TimePickerSelectionChangedEventArgs] is used for this event which holds the data of NewValue and OldValue.
+* `EventArgs`: In the SfTimePicker picker, the [TimePickerSelectionChangedEventArgs] is used for this event which holds the data of NewValue and OldValue.

     * [NewValue] : Returns the new selected time.
     * [OldValue] : Returns the old selected time.